1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ## Disassembling The Printhead

 Disassembling the printhead isn't really complicated.
 Just make sure you're careful and put the screws in a place and order that makes it easy for you to reassemble everything later.
 The following steps are just a rough guide through so that you know what you'll be confrontated with.
+I'd recommend to take a picture of each step, so that you can look at them later when reassembling - just in case you don't know how to proceed at a certain point or if you're not sure where certain screws belong.

 !!! warning